dominodatalab/ODSC-West-2022-MPI-DeepSpeed/README.md

 RUN pip install git+https://github.com/huggingface/transformers accelerate
 ```

 Please feel free to reach out to the Field Data Science Team with any questions.
 We appreciate your attendance at our workshop.
-Materials will be uploaded to a public github repository after the workshop.